samman4/geog-418/README.md

 In the analysis, a statistically significant positive value of Moran's I would suggest that high-income areas cluster together in Cape Breton, while negative values might indicate that high-income areas are located next to low-income areas.
 Similarly, the Moran's I for French knowledge would help identify clustering patterns for knowledge of French.

 Visual Interpretation of Moran's I

-Moran's I scatter plots provide a visual representation of spatial autocorrelation, showing the relationship between the values at a location and the spatial lag of those values.
+Moran's I scatter plots visually represent spatial autocorrelation, showing the relationship between the values at a location and the spatial lag of those values.
 The regression line in the plot indicates the overall trend, where a positive slope shows positive spatial autocorrelation.

 ```{r Neighboursmap, echo=TRUE, eval=TRUE, warning=FALSE, fig.cap="Cape Breton census dissemination areas showing median total income neighbours queens weight (left)  rooks weight (middle) and the combination of the two (right)."}